 - Upcoming challenges and planned solutions

-Implementation schedules are also meant for stakeholders, so the information you put in one needs to be tailored towards their needs.
+Implementation schedules are also meant for stakeholders, so the information you put in one needs to be tailored toward their needs.
 Identify each stakeholder’s level of involvement and what information they want to receive.

 What is the implementation process?

-The implementation process is the step by step plan a team follows to achieve a shared objective.
+The implementation process is the step-by-step plan a team follows to achieve a shared objective.
 Each step is concrete and actionable.
 These instructions should be easily understood by anyone who reads them.